 Human beings have the tendency to feel overly secure in our position at the top of the food chain.
 We take for granted the fact that we are the most intelligent animals on the planet without ever actually considering what it is that sets us apart.
 Is it object permanence, the ability to plan, tool usage, or the fact that we build complex social relationships?
 Other animal species possess some of those traits, and some exhibit them all.

-It’s no coincidence that rats have been used for years as laboratory research animals.
+It’s no coincidence that scientists have used rats for years as laboratory research animals.
 Despite having small and comparatively undeveloped brains, their minds function in an extremely similar way to humans, and the brain structure is comparable as well.
 They have the ability to figure out mazes, memorize routes, and perform complex multiple-step tasks.

 Rats are also social animals.
 When left alone, they begin to exhibit signs of depression and loneliness.
 These psychological and social differences are why rats are one of the most intelligent animals.

-Ironically, pigeons are ranked next on our list and are colloquially known as “flying rats.”
+Ironically, pigeons rank next on our list and colloquially go by the nickname “flying rats.”
 The reasons for their inclusion here though are significantly different.
-Pigeons have been proven to recognize their own reflection which shows a complex sense of self-awareness.
+Pigeons have proved they can recognize their own reflection which shows a complex sense of self-awareness.
 They have the ability to recognize specific people and places over months and even years of time.
-That memory is precisely why pigeons were used for centuries to carry messages over great distances.
+That memory is precisely why pigeons served for centuries to carry messages over great distances.
 Pigeons can identify all of the letters of the English alphabet, and they can even recognize the difference between two people in pictures.

-Crows are another highly intelligent animal species that were also used as messengers much like the pigeon.
+Crows are another highly intelligent animal species that have also worked as messengers much like the pigeon.
 They are able to use complicated group tactics when in combat with other animals like flanking maneuvers.
-Crows can also learn speech, and they have an impressive memory.
-Researchers have recorded instances of crows altering migration patterns to avoid dangerous areas, and crows have even been caught memorizing garbage routes and schedules to more effectively stealing a quick bite to eat from the trucks!
+Crows can also learn speech, and they have impressive memory.
+Researchers have recorded instances of crows altering migration patterns to avoid dangerous areas.
+Also, crows have even gotten caught memorizing garbage routes and schedules to more effectively steal a quick bite to eat from the trucks!